Katie Crowhurst: Swimming career

-Crowhurst’s performances of 2018 gained her selection on British Para Swimming’s World Class Programmes podium Potential Squad for the 2018/2019 season.
+Crowhurst's performances of 2018 gained her selection on British Para Swimming's World Class Programmes podium Potential Squad for the 2018/2019 season.
 Crowhurst would remain on British Para Swimmings World Class Podium Potential Squad for a further two seasons until December 2021 where She chose to switch focus to Paratriathlon.
-On the 27th of January 2019 Crowhurst set the Women’s S13 Long Course 1500m freestyle British record At the Berkshire and South Buckinghamshire County Swimming Championships.
-At the British Para Swimming International meet/World Series event held in Glasgow from the 25th to the 28th of April 2019 Crowhurst claimed Gold Medals as Top British Junior performance in both 400m freestyle and 100m backstroke.
-From the 6th to the 9th of June 2019 Crowhurst competed as part of Team GBR at the Berlin leg of the World Para Swimming World Series; here Crowhurst won an international silver medal in the Women’s Youth 50m backstroke.
-In December 2019 Crowhurst was named as part of Great Britain’s selected team for the forthcoming World Para Swimming European Championships due to be held in Madeira 17th to the 23rd of May 2020.
+On 27 January 2019 Crowhurst set the Women's S13 Long Course 1500m freestyle British record At the Berkshire and South Buckinghamshire County Swimming Championships.
+At the British Para Swimming International meet/World Series event held in Glasgow from the 25th to 28 April 2019 Crowhurst claimed Gold Medals as Top British Junior performance in both 400m freestyle and 100m backstroke.
+From the 6th to 9 June 2019 Crowhurst competed as part of Team GBR at the Berlin leg of the World Para Swimming World Series; here Crowhurst won an international silver medal in the Women's Youth 50m backstroke.
+In December 2019 Crowhurst was named as part of Great Britain's selected team for the forthcoming World Para Swimming European Championships due to be held in Madeira 17th to 23 May 2020.

 Unfortunately due to the global COVID-19 pandemic the world para swimming European championships did not take place in 2020 as planned and instead in England most swimming pools closed and for periods of time throughout 2020 and 2021 people were asked to stay at home.
 Crowhurst had to find alternative ways to maintain her fitness during this period and she took to open water swimming, cycling and running.
 It was during this time that Crowhurst discovered a love for the sport of Paratriathlon.